How Italian Futurism Influenced Fashion

 The Futurists began introducing new types of clothing into the ecosystem of garment and accessory design.
 They stood to abolish all forms of symmetry, instead embracing sporadic, geometric patterns, garish colors, and common textures that had never formally been utilized in the context of fashion (plastic and metal, for example).
-They realized the opportunity of playing with volumes, density of materials, and animated objects.
+They realized the opportunity of playing with volumes, the density of materials, and animated objects.

 Accessories stood as an area of particular opportunity and freedom among this experimental group.
 They proposed new design concepts regularly which regaled the senses and embodied their quest to create anti-fashion, fashion.

-The project of a Futurist fashion corresponded to opposite but complementary principles: on one hand there was imagination, in the name of creative freedom, and on the other hand functionality, as the will to adhere to the values of scientific and technological modernity.
+The project of a futurist fashion corresponded to opposite but complementary principles: on one hand there was imagination, in the name of creative freedom, and on the other hand functionality, as the will to adhere to the values of scientific and technological modernity.
 Provocation was also a main goal of their fashion.

-Giacomo Balla however, was the first to reach the realization of an authentically Futurist fashion.
+Giacomo Balla however, was the first to reach the realization of an authentically futurist fashion.
 In 1912 he already had a large personal wardrobe of clothes he had designed and which he exhibited during his stay in Düsseldorf, Germany.
 In fact, between 1912 and 1913, he created his first textile projects in which he used the same formal elements of dynamic syntheses studied in his paintings.
-The vitalistic line, synthetic forms, and the rhythms of chromatic inter-penetrations, were combined in his designs for fabrics and ties.
+The vitalistic line, synthetic forms, and the rhythms of chromatic inter-penetrations were combined in his designs for fabrics and ties.

-Balla’s early designs actually show an attempt to break the surface of the body into fractions and lend movement to a heavy and static cloth.
+Balla’s early designs actually show an attempt to break the surface of the body into fractions and give movement to a heavy and static cloth.
 He hoped that the painted “speed lines” and colorful beams on the fabric would render even the most conservative and immovable individual a model of dynamism.
 The brightly colored waistcoats and ties offered a habitual outlet for individualism.

 The search for dynamism led Balla to use simple, geometric shapes and color contrasts that vary according to the time of the day or the occasion for which the garment was designed.
-Men’s bourgeois suits, as the mainstay of modernity, offered the most obvious target for a Futurist reform of the dress-code.
+Men’s bourgeois suits, as the mainstay of modernity, offered the most obvious target for a futurist reform of the dress code.